steevka/TheTracker/README.md

 # The Tracker

-### Flexible TidByt counter to display your data via an ilo.so Counter ID.
+### Flexible Tidbyt counter to display your data via an ilo.so Counter ID.

 ## Show social & ecom numbers